A C D E F G I M O P Q S U V W

 Definition of the term (“What is CAPA?”)

-CAPA (Corrective and Preventive Action) is a process within the quality management system (QMS) and a component of GMP-compliant work.
-In this case, errors or non-conformities that occur are analyzed in a structured manner (Corrective Action) or preventive actions are implemented (Preventive Action).
+A CAPA (Corrective and Preventive Action) is a measure within the quality management system (QMS) and is part of GMP compliant operations.
+This analyzes actual faults or deviations in a structured manner (corrective action) or implements preventive actions.

-Compared to other QMS standards such as ISO 9001, CAPA is ostensibly not a continuous improvement process in the form of steadily increasing product quality.
-Instead, the focus is on remedying any deviations that occur from requirements based on applicable legislation and technical standards on medicinal products and medical device safety.
+Compared to other QMS standards such as ISO 9001, CAPA is a crucial process for ensuring product and process orientation, especially in the pharmaceutical industry.
+CAPA is not so much a continuous improvement process, but focuses on eliminating any deviations from requirements based on the applicable legal regulations and technical standards for the safety of medicinal products and medical devices.

 Why is CAPA important?

 • Ensuring quality: Quality is the cornerstone of any successful business.
-CAPA plays a central role in maintaining and improving product and service quality.
+CAPA measures play a central role in maintaining and improving product and service quality.
 By addressing problems promptly and systematically, companies can deliver consistent quality to their customers.

 What are the components of CAPA?

-• Root cause analysis (RCA): RCA is the first step in the CAPA process.
-It involves a thorough investigation to determine the root causes of a problem.
-Identifying the root cause is critical for implementing effective corrective and preventive actions.
+• Root cause analysis (RCA): Root cause analysis (RCA) is the first step in the CAPA process.
+It involves a thorough examination to determine the causes of a problem.
+Identifying the root cause is crucial for implementing effective corrective and preventive actions.

 • Corrective measures: Corrective actions are specific measures taken to address the immediate problem or nonconformity.
 These measures are aimed at eliminating the problem and preventing its recurrence.

-• Preventive actions: Preventive actions are proactive measures designed to prevent similar problems from occurring in the future.
+• Preventive actions: Preventive actions are proactive measures designed to prevent the occurrence of similar problems in the future.
 They include process improvements, trainings and ongoing monitoring.

 Your path to digitization — Discover our software